MBeard01/MBeard01/README.md

-👩‍🔬 Master's Student in Mathematical and Theoretical Physics @ Oxford
+👩‍🔬 Master's Student in Mathematical and Theoretical Physics

 🎓 Currently diving into: